Commonwealth War Graves Commission: Vandalism

 Cemeteries, including those of war dead, are targets for vandalism.
 The gravestones, cemeteries and buildings of the Commission are no exception.
 The Commission believes that graffiti and damage to stonework are usually the work of young people, noting that the number of incidents increases when schoolchildren are on school holidays.
 Metal theft is also a problem: determined thieves target the bronze swords from the Cross of Sacrifice, which are now replaced with replicas made of fibreglass.

 The vandalism of Commission cemeteries has also been connected to the participation of Commonwealth countries in contemporary conflicts.
 In the 1970s, during the Troubles, Commission cemeteries in Ireland experienced vandalism.
 Vandals defaced the central memorial of the Étaples Military Cemetery in northern France with anti-British and anti-American graffiti on 20 March 2003 immediately after the beginning of the Iraq War.
 On 9 May 2004, thirty-three headstones were demolished in the Gaza cemetery, which contains 3,691 graves, allegedly in retaliation for the Abu Ghraib prisoner abuse scandal.
 On 24 February 2012, during the Libyan Civil War, Islamist militia damaged over 200 headstones in the Benghazi war cemetery, as well as the central memorial.

 Inequalities in commemoration

+In 2016, the BBC reported that Colin Kerr, then CWGC publicity director, said that a total of 30,000 Indian soldiers are not named on the Basra Memorial in Iraq.
+Despite deceased white soldiers being named, only Indian officers were accorded with the honor.
+The deaths of the non-commissioned men are commemorated by regiment but simply as "and 258 other Indian soldiers" or "and 272 other Indian soldiers."
+Kerr added that the commission knew their identities and had launched a project to find ways to publicize them both in India and Britain.

-In April 2021, a special committee of the CWGC published a report on historical inequalities in commemoration, concerning "failures to properly commemorate black and Asian troops" after the First World War.
-A set of public statements by CWGC and the Special Committee on the issue and the next steps to be taken were published on the CWGC website, and the Defence Secretary Ben Wallace made an official apology in the House of Commons.
+In April 2021, a special committee of the CWGC published a report on historical inequalities in commemoration, concerning "failures to properly commemorate black and Asian troops" after World War I. The report stated that up to 54,000 wartime casualties of "certain ethnic groups" did not receive the same remembrance treatment as white servicemen and another 350,000 military personnel recruited from east Africa and Egypt were not commemorated by name or even at all.
+A set of public statements by CWGC and the Special Committee on the issue and the next steps to be taken were published on the CWGC website, and the then defence secretary Ben Wallace made an official apology in the House of Commons.